 From Darkness to Light

-In this passage from Ephesians 5:14, Paul is calling for us to awaken from our sleep and to let Christ give us his light.
+In this passage from Ephesians 5:14, Paul is calling Christians to awaken from their sleep and to let Christ give His light.
 What does this mean?
-Dr. Martyn Lloyd-Jones preaches this sermon as a beautiful reminder of what the Gospel does and the power it possesses.
-This passage is a summary of the Gospel and of what the Gospel does in the lives of those it changes.
+In this sermon on Ephesians 5:14 titled “ From Darkness to Light,” Dr. Martyn Lloyd-Jones preaches this beautiful reminder of what the gospel does and the power it possesses.
+This passage is a summary of the gospel and of what the gospel does in the lives of those it changes.
 It illuminates and brings light.
-Additionally, it also summarizes what Christians are to do— they are to shine as the light of the Gospel.
-According to Scripture, unbelievers are asleep and dead to the truth about them— their souls, where they will spend eternity if they do not repent of their sins and believe in Jesus, and more.
-They are in grave danger!
-The Gospel convicts people of their need for a Savior, and it also converts people, waking them up and saving them.
+Additionally, it also summarizes what Christians are to do— they are to shine as the light of the gospel.
+According to Scripture, unbelievers are asleep and dead to the truth about them; they will spend eternity in Hell if they do not repent of their sins and believe in Jesus.
+The gospel convicts people of their need for a Savior, and it also converts people, waking them up and saving them.
 Finally, it also enlightens them so that they follow the Lord.
-We who have been saved are called to be a light in the dark world so that the power of the Gospel can shine through us.
-Dr. Lloyd-Jones reminds us of the responsibility we have in following the Lord and representing Him to the world.
+Those who have been saved are called to be a light in the dark world so that the power of the gospel can shine through them.
+Dr. Lloyd-Jones reminds the listener of the responsibility they have in following the Lord and representing Him to the world.